alvumu/IGTest-git/input/pagecontent/conformance.md

 ---
+title: Conformance
 layout: default
 ---

-# Conformance
+## Conformance

-This section describes how implementers can claim conformance to the **Stroke Care Implementation Guide (IG)** and what requirements apply to servers and clients.
+This section describes how implementers can claim conformance to the **RES-Q Stroke Registry Implementation Guide (IG)** and what requirements apply to servers and clients.

 ## Scope